timescale/docs/timescaledb/tutorials/financial-candlestick-tick-data/create-candlestick-aggregates.md

 FROM crypto_ticks
 ```

-The full continuous aggregate definition:
+The full continuous aggregate definition for a 1-day candlestick with a
+price-change column:
 ```sql
 /* 1-day candlestick with price change column*/
 CREATE MATERIALIZED VIEW one_day_candle_delta